NickAger/Learning-AWS-for-Serverless-infrastructure/README.md

 > we should apply best practices from distributed systems.
 For example, it’s better to avoid synchronous transactions across multiple resources, which are difficult and slow to manage, and design each function to work independently (thanks to event subscriptions) with eventual consistency of data.

+> Implementing those functionalities as AWS Lambda functions and subscribing those functions to the relevant events allows you to have an efficient architecture that drives updates when something relevant happens in the repositories, without enforcing a centralized workflow of activities that are required when data is changed by the end users.